Updated July 18, 2023

 They're also referred to as meal allowances or food stipends.

-The stipend funds can be used for meals like lunch or dinner, or items like snacks, groceries, and beverages that will make their working experience more convenient, healthy, productive, and supported.
+The stipend funds can be used for buying lunch for remote employees, or items like snacks, groceries, and beverages that will make their working experience more convenient, healthy, productive, and supported.
 Some even call them a grocery allowance because they're so flexible for your employee's food needs.
-With these benefits, it's easy to see why meal stipends are the most desirable employee meal benefit.
+It's easy to see why meal stipends are one of the best employee benefits.

 According to a 2019 Talent Market Report, both small and large companies are likely to offer meal allowances with small companies offering them 17% and large companies 37% of the time when they're unable to match a candidate's desired salary.
 That has likely changed significantly in recent months, with COVID-19 making in-office food options a no-go for companies all over.